krasimir/cssx/docs/cssx-lang.md

 };
 ```

-#### CSSX as a value of literal property
+#### CSSX as a value of object literal's property

 Sometimes you don't want to create a new stylesheet but still define styles.
-If we pass `cssx` expression to an object property then it is still wrapped in a closure but it is not executed.
+If we pass `cssx` expression to an object property we get a function that fires the creation of our stylesheet.
 For example:

 ```js
 var obj = {